JosephEoff/josepheoff.github.io/_posts/2021-10-23-electrometerhat3.md

 |-------------------|
 |![Wiring the hat band](/assets/2021-10-23-electrometerhat3/2.jpg)|

 It took maybe a half an hour to string them all together.
-Contrary to my wife's dire predicitions, I did **not** make a single burn mark on the band.
+Contrary to my wife's dire predictions, I did **not** make a single burn mark on the band.
 There's a lot of things I can't do, but I **can** solder.

 |All strung up and working|
 |-------------------------|